Mothers Day Sermons

-Giving birth is primarily the work and choice of God (which many women try to frustrate), and has physical consequences.
+Giving birth is primarily the work and choice of God (which some women frustrate by abortion), and has physical consequences and responsibilities.

-Hearing God's word and keeping it - the new birth by living faith - is the choice of the person, cooperating with the grace of God, and has eternal consequences.
+Hearing God's word and keeping it - the new birth by living faith - is the choice of the person, cooperating with the grace of God, and has temporal responsibilities and eternal consequences.